 Taste of the Wild Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Taste of the Wild product line includes seven dry dog foods, three claimed to meet AAFCO nutrient profiles for adult maintenance and four for growth (Puppy).
+The Taste of the Wild product line includes seven dry dog foods, four claimed to meet AAFCO nutrient profiles for all life stages and three for adult maintenance.

 The following is a list of recipes available at the time of this review.